 Plant tuberous roots in groups.
 They do not mind crowding and look their best when in bloom in a large, close-together patch of bright orange flowers.

 Tiger Lilie plants require little attention.
 They prefer moist to wet soils.
 That’s why they grow so well in and near ditches.
 Fertilizer is not needed, except in the poorest of soils.
 They thrive in most regions of the U.S. and do not require winter protection.

 Once established, they will thrive and grow year after year.

-If problems do occur the home garden, you can use insecticide or fungicide as needed.
+Forget about insect and disease problems.
+This prolific grower sees few problems.
+If problems do occur in the home garden, you can use insecticide or fungicide as needed.

 The plants can be bothered by slugs and snails.